 ii creating an environment which limits a student’s educational opportunity.

-Smoking is prohibited on University premises for which a policy directive has been issued.
+u.
+Smoking.
+Smoking is prohibited on University premises as per the policy already issued.

-Abusing the student conduct system including, but not limited to:
+v.
+Abuse of the Student Conduct System.
+Abusing the student conduct system including, but not limited to:-

 (3) Disruption or interference with the orderly conduct of a hearing proceeding.